-Covenant to Appropriate
+Covenant to Budget

-The City has covenanted in the Lease to take such action as may be necessary to include Base Rental and Additional Rental due under the Lease as a separate line item in its annual budget and to make the necessary annual appropriations for such Base Rental and Additional Rental, subject to the abatement provisions under the Lease.
-The Lease provides that such covenants on the part of the City are deemed and construed to be ministerial duties imposed by law and by the Charter, and it is the duty of each and every public official of the City to take such action and do such things as are required by law and by the Charter to carry out and perform the covenants and agreements in the Lease.
+The City has covenanted in the Project Lease to take such action as may be necessary to include all Rental Payments in its annual budget and to make the necessary annual appropriations for such Rental Payments.
+The Project Lease provides that such covenants on the part of the City are deemed and construed to be ministerial duties imposed by law

-If the City defaults on its covenants in the Lease to include all Rental Payments in the applicable annual budget and such default shall have continued for 30 days or more, the Trustee may either terminate the Lease and re-let the Facilities or may retain the Lease and hold the City liable for all Rental Payments on an annual basis.
+If the City defaults on its covenant in the Project Lease to include all Rental Payments in the applicable annual budget and such default shall have continued for 60 days or more, the Trustee may, subject to applicable laws regarding use of such property, either re-let the Leased Property for the account of the City or may retain the Project Lease and hold the City liable for all Rental Payments on an annual basis.